 In 2012, the Bank developed the Group Procurement Centralisation Project, mainly to standardize the procurement rules and processes and to apply a standard model within the Intesa Sanpaolo companies.
 The project also allowed the process of purchasing to be directed towards greater awareness also on issues related to social and environmental responsibility.

-In the purchasing policies, the guiding principle is to acquire the goods / services required with the best quality / price ratio to meet the cost containment objective, ensuring quality and service levels, taking into account operational risks and respecting the general policies relating to the environmental issue and the overall sustainability of the choices made.
+In the purchasing policies, the guiding principle is to acquire the goods / services required with the best quality / price ratio (also to meet the cost containment objective), ensuring quality and service levels, taking into account also operational and reputational-related risks and respecting the general environmental and social responsibility guidelines.

 In this context the new Group Procurement Guidelines and the Rules relating to purchases integrate social and environmental responsibility criteria in a transversal and well-structured manner and define the principles relating to purchases that must be respected by all the departments involved in the process.
 In particular:

 adherence to the principles of the Code of Ethics (PDF - 889 KB), mainly as regards transparency and fairness in suppliers selection and the sourcing process;

 adherence to the Group Internal Code of Conduct and - for the Italian companies - to the Organisational, Management and Control Model in accordance with the Legislative Decree no. 231/01,

 compliance with thepoliciesconcerning social and environmental sustainability, to ensure all along the supply chain respect for the environment, human rights, working conditions, health and safety and business ethics, through the adoption of measures and tools designed to minimize negative impacts and to promote awareness of risks and opportunities in the social and environmental field,

 compliance with workplace safety regulation, also with regard to the risks which the service providers and suppliers/sub-suppliers operating in local banks / companies of the Group are exposed to.